 ABOUT THIS STATE

 Look, we know Texas contains multitudes.
 Queso and brisket and big hats but also Ted Cruz.
 What a melange!
 Time to add big-time voting state to the mix this year.
 You literally have a lot of ground to cover so here's what you need to know to be a voter in the Lone Star State.
 Texas is holding its statewide primary and general elections on March 1 and November 8, respectively.
 Local elections will be taking place on May 7 as well.
-(Source: Ballot Ready)Be A Voter
+(Source: Ballot Ready)Am I Registered?

-Primary Vote By Mail Return Deadline (in person, March 3 by mail)
+Primary Runoff Vote By Mail Return Deadline (in person, May 3 by mail)

 How do I make sure I'm registered to vote?